groonga/groonga/doc/source/reference/api/plugin.rst

    It gets a variable value from `grn_user_data` by specify the variable name.

-   :param name: The variable name
+   :param name: The variable name.
    :param name_size: The number of bytes of name.
 If `name_size` is negative, `name` must be NUL-terminated. `name_size` is computed by `strlen(name)` for the case.
    :return: A variable value on success, NULL otherwise.